barotto/libRocketDoc/pages/python_manual/attaching_to_events.md

 <button onclick="print('Clicked!')"/>
 ```

-To aid in the coding of inline Python code, libRocket allows multiple lines of Python code can be put on one line, separated by a semicolon.
+To aid in the coding of inline Python code, {{page.lib_name}} allows multiple lines of Python code can be put on one line, separated by a semicolon.
 The parser will then reformat this code before passing it to the Python interpreter.

 Example: